 Here is a topic that could fill a whole article and beyond… in fact, 200 hours of study!

 Markus will tell you all you need to know in our FREE PMP Exam Prep Guide.
 Put simply, the syllabus is made up of the PMI’s:

 Yup, it is.
 And yes, you do need to know it all.
 No one said getting your PMP Certification would be easy!

 With so much to learn, you’ll need some help.

 This is the source of all the content.
-Currently (May 2017) in its fifth edition, PMI are scheduled to publish the sixth edition in the third quarter of 2017 (July- September).
-I strongly recommend you buy a print copy.
+Now (Jan 2018) in its sixth edition, I strongly recommend you buy a print copy.
 I know that,as a PMI member, you’ll get a free ebook version.
 But most people do learn better reader print editions.

 You’ll be able to carry it with you, put sticky notes in, highlight the bits you choose to, and make your own notes in the margins.
 Yes, I also know that eReaders let you do all this, but the research evidence suggests the tactile impact of doing it ‘for real’, with pens, on paper, helps memory formation and recall.